zoown13/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 );
 ```

-- This constructor takes the host name and entity name of your Event Hub instance and credential that implements the TokenCredential interface.
-This allows you to authenticate using an Azure Active Directory principal.
-There are implementations of the `TokenCredential` interface available in the [@azure/identity](https://www.npmjs.com/package/@azure/identity) package.
-The host name is of the format `<yournamespace>.servicebus.windows.net`.
-When using Azure Active Directory, your principal must be assigned a role which allows access to Event Hubs, such as the Azure Event Hubs Data Owner role.
-For more information about using Azure Active Directory authorization with Event Hubs, please refer to [the associated documentation](https://docs.microsoft.com/en-us/azure/event-hubs/authorize-access-azure-active-directory).

 ## Key concepts

-- An **Event Hub client** is the primary interface for developers interacting with the Event Hubs client library, allowing for inspection of Event Hub metadata and providing a guided experience towards specific Event Hub operations such as the creation of producers and consumers.

 - An **Event Hub producer** is a source of telemetry data, diagnostics information, usage logs, or other log data, as part of an embedded device solution, a mobile device application, a game title running on a console or other device, some client or server based business solution, or a web site.